 pregnancy and the possible complications that accompany it will be a burden.

-If the collapse comes, we might be facedwith unacceptable levels of risk to our women because we won’t have either medicine or medical supplies in which treat pregnancy and childbirth complications.There could be deaths simply because there are no IVfluids or medications to stop bleeding or treat infection.This would happen at a time that we will need every member of our survival group to be productive individuals.
+In a true disaster, we might be facedwith unacceptable levels of risk to our women because we won’t have either medicine or medical supplies in which treat pregnancy and childbirth complications.There could be deaths simply because there are no IVfluids or medications to stop bleeding or treat infection.This would happen at a time that we will need every member of our survival group to be productive individuals.
 Growing food, managing livestock, perimeter defense and caring for children will take the energy of all involved.When a pregnancy goes wrong, it takes away a valuable contributor from the survivor family (sometimes permanently) and places an additional strain on resources and manpower.

 Let’s discuss some of the reasons that women could cease to become productive group members (or even die) during pregnancy or childbirth:

 Medical Complications from Pregnancy

 Simply put, this is medical-speak for excessive vomiting during pregnancy.Almost every woman will experience nausea and vomiting in the early stages.A small percentage of them, however, have an exaggerated response to the hormones of pregnancy that causes them to vomit so much that they become dehydrated.Since they can’t maintain a reasonable fluid intake, they require intravenous hydration.As a practicing obstetrician for 25 years, it seemed to me that I always had someone in the hospital with this condition.
 Most pregnant women only have vomiting in the early stages.A small percentage of them, have an exaggerated response to the hormones of pregnancy that causes them to vomit so much that they become dehydrated.Since they can’t maintain a reasonable fluid intake, they require intravenous hydration.As a practicing obstetrician for 25 years, it seemed to me that I always had someone in the hospital with this condition.